DavidBloomfield/JuliaGames/README.md

 add Colors and GameZero package

 from package manager activate .
 This will create a project directory.
 If this step is missed, GameZero will not be able to find fonts

+Execute the run file which implements GameZero and calls the JuliaMaze file.
+Otherwise you can run the JuliaMaze file using the previous approach from the REPL

 Start up screen with instructions and maze size selection